-Air guitarists duke it out at Finland world championships
+Air guitarists battle at Finland world championships

 Oulu, Finland — Who can play wildest on an instrument no one can see?
 A record 30 air guitarists from a dozen countries are jamming on a stage in northern Finland to answer just that question.

 The 20th Air Guitar World Championships kicked off Thursday with 30 “dark horses” hoping to be among eight advancing to Friday’s final, joining seven national champions who automatically qualify.

 The competition started as a joke by a local musician, adding to the small Nordic nation’s reputation as an inventor of offbeat summer events such as the “mosquito slapping” and “wife carrying” competitions.
 It has gradually spread worldwide with national events held annually in several countries.

 The 2002 champion, London architect Zac Monro, is back after a break of 13 years seeking to rekindle that “special flame that breaks the mundane” — although he no longer feels a need to win.

 “It’s a great crowd and it’s just good to be here among all these people who enjoy doing this crazy thing,” said Munro, who goes by the stage name “The Magnet.”
 All the same, he said, he’d like to be in the final “instead of just watching.”